kazukd/NppTidy2-x64/README.md

 Also, this plugin uses tidy-html5 from http://github.com/w3c/tidy-html5 (Copyright (c) 1998-2003 World Wide Web Consortium).

-Thank you for sharing excelent code.
+They are excellent code.
+Thank you for sharing.

 I have just converted from a 32bit version to a 64bit version.
-The features of the plugin are same as the origin version.
+The features of the plugin are the same as the original version.

 ## Why converted this plugin
 I am a student of Bachelor of Information Technology.
 I have learned the fundamental of Web Development.
 I used Notepad++ for coding HTML.
 Sometimes I needed to tidy my HTML document.